PierrickMartos/MomentLoop/poc/unlock-device-push-notif/README.md

 1. The app registers for push notifications and displays the Expo push token
 2. When a notification is received, the app attempts to:
-   - For Android: Open a deep link to the app to bring it to the foreground
+   - For Android: Use full-screen intents and high-priority notifications to wake the device
    - This approach can wake the device screen if it's off, but cannot bypass security measures

 3. You can test this functionality by pressing the "Send Test Notification" button in the app